 Saint-François Longchamp is the first resort of the Maurienne in terms of accessibility.
 It is easy and fast to get to whether coming by plane, train, or road.

 Another gem nestles between the Mont Blanc mountain range and the Glacier of Etendard is St. Francois Longchamp.
 Altitudes ranging from 1450m to 1650m provide you with excellent views from the resort.
 These slopes here are very accommodating for every type of skier.
 Families, couples, and friends, pros and beginners are all welcome on the snowy pillow mountain tops.

 Alpe d’Huez ResortLocated in the Grandes Rousses mountain range and reaching heights of nearly 2,000 meters is the Alpe d’Huez.

 The skiing summit, Pic Blanc, is over 3,000 meters tall at the highest point, and the views up top stretch for miles and miles over the French terrain.
 The ski slopes intersect with numerous other big resorts villages in the area providing an array of ski runs to choose from.

 In the French Alps, you will find a lovely resort called La Plagne.
 This spot has been serving up some of the best ski slopes in the area for over 50 years.
 There are 225 kilometers of ski runs for any skier out there.
 Try your hand at the French bobsleigh slopes too!

 Located in Sweden, this resort is far more than just your average ski resort.
 This is Northern Europe’s largest and most diverse alpine sports resort!
-Learn a few advanced moves, or try your hand a snowboarding and heli-skiing.
-This is a great spot to try many different winter sports and all level are welcome.
+Learn a few advanced moves, or try your hand snowboarding and heli-skiing.
+This is a great spot to try many different winter sports and all levels are welcome.